kate-pyper/Interactive_course_test/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: '1.
+Getting Started with R & RStudio'
 description:
   'This chapter will teach you how to install R and RStudio, and introduce you to the RStudio IDE.'
 prev: null